-Six painted turtles were observed during the April 15th visit indicating that this pond continues to provide SWH for Turtle Wintering Habitat.
+Five painted turtles were observed during the April 18th and 23rd visits in 2017 (post-construction year 2).
+Six painted turtles were observed during the April 15th visit in 2016 (post-construction year 1).
+These results indicate that this pond continues to provide SWH for Turtle Wintering Habitat.
 No negative impacts were observed.

-The post-construction monitoring will continue in 2017.
+The post-construction monitoring will continue in 2018.
 At this time, no contingency measures are required.